 Moss Brow is one of the original lanes in the area, once part of Moss Lane, remaining unchanged, except for its metalled surface, perhaps for ten centuries, and leading to Bollington Cross.
 For about 50 years this was the only access to Lowerhouse and its mill, until Albert Road was built in 1868.

 Buildings along Henshall Road and Bollington Road, through Turner Heath, mark the old stone part of this end of town.
 However, the majority of houses are relatively modern – 20thC – arranged in two large estates, known as South West Avenue and Ovenhouse Lane, which are actually adjacent to each other.
 There was never any industry other than agriculture in Bollington Cross – no mills (with one small exception, see Turner Heath mill), no quarries – it has always been entirely domestic.
+Some farms in this area have been in the same hands for centuries – Ovenhouse Farm was held by the Normansell family for c.2 centuries from the mid-16thC, the Shatwall/Shatwell family has farmed in this area for around 700 years!

 The cross is marked today by the new stone cross erected for the millennium (left).
 The stone was quarried from Bridge Quarry, Kerridge, on the side of Kerridge Hill.
 Mrs. Doreen Earl fashioned it on her computer controlled stone dressing machine into the beautiful monument you see today.
 The embellishments are not carved but sand blasted.